AliceO2Group/WebUi/docs/guide/async-calls.md

 }
 ```

 The method fetchImages will create a network request and return a promise.
 When the promise is finished it will either call the success method or a generic handler.
+The `then` method can be replaced with the `await` keyword so the function pauses while waiting for ans answer.
+You can also catch the error with a `try catch` or by using the `catch` method of the promise object.

 Because you often have a lot of requests, it is a efficient to have a generic handler for errors which will for example print an error message to the user.